Arab al-Aramshe: Geography

 Arab al-Aramshe is a Bedouin village in the Western Galilee, near Israel’s northern border and part of the Mateh Asher Regional Council.
 It lies less than five kilometers from Lebanon border and straddles the Israel-Lebanon border, with some residents living in Israel and some on the Lebanese side.
 The village landscape, characterized by "rocky outcrops dotted with sparse Galilean vegetation,is isolated, appearing exposed and quiet.
 It has about 1,600 residents, nearly all of whom live in the Aramshe neighborhood, on the hill of the same name.
 Others live on the Jordiyyah and Nuwakar hills, situated right next to the border fence.

-In the mid-1980s, most residents lived along the border itself.
-For security reasons, Israel decided to move them away.
-Most agreed to relocate, while a few families chose to remain.
-The homes of those who left were demolished to prevent their return.
-Today, the Aramshe quarter is the heart of the village and it contains a school, a clinic, bus stops, and a kiosk that also serves as a bridal salon.
-The road from Aramshe to Jordiyyah takes about ten minutes, winding along the fence with views of southern Lebanon.
-In the past, villagers on the Israeli side could speak with and visit relatives in Lebanon.
-But after the withdrawal from Lebanon in 2000, the zone that had allowed this contact disappeared.
-Today, ties between the two sides are maintained mostly by phone and social media.
-In 2006, during the Second Lebanon War, a rocket killed a mother and two daughters from the Juma’a family.
-After that, bomb shelters were built next to most homes.

 Despite the peaceful surroundings, no tourism projects have succeeded in the village.
 Attempts to open guest houses and restaurants failed due to lack of funding, limited means among the villagers, and the village's location on the border.
 Unlike in previous years, traditional herding is now rare, with only a few families raising cattle or sheep.
 As a result, most residents work outside the village, especially in the packing houses and factories of nearby kibbutzim—Hanita and Adamit.
 As those kibbutzim shut down factories, many villagers were forced to seek work farther away, in cities like Nahariya, Acre, and Haifa.
 As of 2024, it was reported that the village has no industry, and most of its 1,763 residents work outside the village.